Fr4nk1inCs/typreset/readme.md

 Available presets:

-- `font.set-font()`: Chinese & English Font support.
+- `set-font()`: Chinese & English Font support.
+- `typesetting`: A typesetting preset.
+- `template`: A template for writing a document.
-- `homework`: Homework template with `simple_question` and `complex_question` frame to write your homework.
+- `homework`: Homework template and `simple-question` and `complex-question` frame to write your homework.
-- `report`: Report template to write your report.

-At this time there is no manual or handbook for this project.
-But our `tests/` directory contains some examples of how to use this project.
+There are some manuals/docs in the `docs` folder.

 ## Usage

-Typrest supports Typst 0.6.0 and newer.
+Typrest supports Typst 0.12.0 and newer.

 At this time there is no release of this project.
 You need to manually configure your local Typst packages.